Semantic-aware Random Convolution and Source Matching for Domain Generalization in Medical Image Segmentation: Method

 Even though our augmentation approach is already effective in reducing the performance gap between source and target domain data, some gap in performance remains, as shown in our ablation study in Section~\ref{sec:ablation_study}.
 To further reduce the remaining domain gap, we complement the proposed source data augmentation techniques by shifting images from the target domain towards the source domain at test-time.

 To that end, we propose to use intensity quantile mapping which we call \glsreset{sm}\gls{sm}. \gls{sm} transforms the individual histogram of each target domain image such that it aligns with the average histogram of the source domain dataset.
+Note that \gls{sm} is designed to shift target images such that they coarsely approximate the source data distribution, an approximation which need not be perfect due to the complementary influence of \gls{src}.
 Formally, each voxel with intensity $v$ of a given test image is assigned a new value:

 where $\cdfdst$ denotes the cumulative probability density function of voxel intensities in the given test image, and $\cdfinvsrc$ is the average quantile function of voxel intensities in the source domain.
 In other words, $\cdfdst$ maps the intensity $v$ to the probability that a randomly selected voxel of the \emph{test} image has intensity lower or equal to $v$.
 Then, $\cdfinvsrc$ maps that probability for $v$ to the corresponding voxel intensity of the \emph{training} domain.